junwang4/firstdonoharm/HW1/README.md

 Eventually we want to download all the 1203 items, and extract from them such information as common names, uses, safety.

-But first, let us focus on downloading the 27 index pages, from
+But first, let us focus on downloading the 27 index pages in this HW, from
 ```
 https://www.webmd.com/vitamins/alpha/a
 ```